spiral/docs/framework/bootloaders.md

 > Attention, booted Bootloaders are not cached.
 If you want to add boot method to existed bootloaded - do not forget to execture 'app:reload' after doing that.

 ## Bootloading outside of core
-As you see in default application, using $load property is not only way to mount your bootloaders as you can get access to BootloadManager at any moment:
+As you see in default application, using `$load` property is not the only way to mount your bootloaders as you can get access to BootloadManager at any moment:

 ```php
 public function indexAction()